Smosh: The Movie

-Smosh: The Movie is a 2015 American science fiction buddy comedy film starring Anthony Padilla and Ian Hecox from Smosh.
+Smosh: The Movie is a 2015 American science fiction buddy comedy YouTuber film starring Anthony and Ian from Smosh.
 It was directed by Alex Winter, and written by Eric Falconer and Steve Marmel, with Brian Robbins and Shauna Phelan serving as producers.
 Jillian Nelson, Brittany Ross, Jenna Marbles, Grace Helbig, Mark Fischbach, Harley Morenstein, and Michael Ian Black star in supporting roles.
 It is Smosh's first full-length film, and revolves around a fictionalized version of the duo going inside YouTube virtually to alter a clip that will ruin Anthony's chances of winning over his high school crush at an upcoming reunion.

 Smosh: The Movie premiered at VidCon in Los Angeles on July 23, 2015, and was released the following day on VoD on July 24, 2015, by 20th Century Fox Home Entertainment, to generally negative reviews.